miklevin/MikeLev.in/_posts/2025-04-05-ai-context-mcp-llm.md

 Would you like me to make any additional improvements to the template system?

+**Me**: OMG, that's awesome!
+Let's see what Gemini designed me for MCP integration!

 ---

 ## The Gemini 2.5 Experimental Challenge